kiranrajeev1/Obsidian-Notes/DevOps/K8's/Service.md

 ## 📝 Notes

 In **Kubernetes**, a **Service** is an abstraction that defines a logical set of **Pods** and a policy by which to access them.
 Since Pods in Kubernetes are **ephemeral** (they can be created or destroyed anytime), their IPs can change.
-A **Service** provides a stable IP and DNS name for a set of Pods and helps them communicate internally or externally. or
+A **Service** provides a stable IP and DNS name for a set of Pods and helps them communicate internally or externally.

+or

+The definition of Kubernetes services]refers to a" Service which is a method for exposing a network application that is running as one or more Pods in your cluster."
+Service is a static IP address or a permanent IP address that can be attached to the Pod.
+We need Service because the life cycles of Service and the Pod are not connected, so even if the Pod dies, the Service and its IP address will stay so we don't have to change that endpoint every time the Pod dies.

 ##### Why Kubernetes Service is Needed?